Is mixing my pension options right for me?

 Can I still make contributions to my pension pot?

 If you still want to contribute to your pension pot after you start drawing from it, you’ll need to be aware of the MPAA.
 The MPAA (Money Purchase Annual Allowance) is how much you can contribute to your pension and still receive tax relief.
-You’ll normally get tax relief on up to £40,000 of your contributions, but this threshold will go down to just £4,000 if you take your money as:
+From 2023/24, you’ll normally get tax relief on up to £60,000 of your contributions, but this threshold will go down to £10,000 if you take your money as:

 - Ad-hoc lump sums or one lump sum of your whole pension pot